Blood pressure (mate pēhanga toto)

 References

-- Managing your risk(external link) Heart Foundation, NZ
+- What is a heart check?(external link) Heart Foundation, NZ

 - Blood pressure information sheet(external link) Heart Foundation, NZ, 2019